cytech/BillingTrack/README.md

 **To Upgrade from v4.0.0 to v4.0.1**
 1. Git pull (if originally cloned) or download and overwrite existing installation.
+2. run composer update
-2. Start FusionInvoiceFOSS/setup
+3. Start FusionInvoiceFOSS/setup
-3. after migration completes, signin.
+4. after migration completes, signin.

 **To Install:**